tsubasakong/mcp-hfspace/README.md

 This is a TypeScript-based MCP server that implements a simple connector to a HuggingFace Space.

-Usage: index.js space/name --function /predict --token HF_TOKEN
+Usage: index.js space_name endpoint_name?

+For example: `.../build/index.js Qwen/Qwen2.5-72B-Instruct`

 This version is based on "sensible defaults" - this version will return the result[0] appropriately formatted (either as TEXT, IMAGE or RESOURCE based on content type).